Other Areas of Weibrecht Law’s New Hampshire Legal Practice

 Often following a divorce, it is a good time to consider making changes to an existing will, or to ensure your children or loved ones are protected by having a will in place.
 If what you need is a simple will so that your wishes will be respected after you pass, we can assist you through this process.

 Guardianships of Incapacitated Adults:

 One of the most difficult family issues people face is when an elderly or disabled loved one is struggling to care for themselves.
-When a well meaning family member attempts to step in to assist, it may be met with suspicion or hostility, or the family may just not understand how to go about the process.
+When a well-meaning family member attempts to step in to assist, it may be met with suspicion or hostility, or the family may just not understand how to go about the process.
 The probate courts can be difficult to navigate and the legal standards which must be met in order to assist a family or loved one in making decisions when they are unable to do so themselves is difficult to meet.
-At Weibrecht Law, PLLC we are ready, willing, and able to assist you navigate the complex waters of seeking a guardianship to assist your loved ones with their self-care and with their finances.
+At Weibrecht Law, PLLC we are ready, willing, and able to assist you as you navigate the complex waters of seeking a guardianship to assist your loved ones with their self-care and with their finances.
 Once a guardianship is established, we are thereafter able to assist with ongoing representation, including the daunting task of annual inventories and accountings, saving you hours and hours of time and frustration.

 If you have a need for services in any of these areas from prenuptial to divorce representation, please feel free to contact us.